robvdlv/softwarebrewery.nl/readme.md

 I like to think about ways in which systems may break in order to allow them to recover gracefully.
 I care about delivering systems that can be reasoned about and are expressed in terms of their targeted domain, helping the business move forward.
 I value quality of work delivered and thrive in an active community with the same drive to grow and learn new things everyday.

-Aside from brewing software I love to read, fish and practice tai chi.
+Aside from brewing software I love to read, fish and ride my motorcycle.

 ## Resumé
 **Software Engineer**, Freelance (2020 jul - present, [bol.com](https://www.bol.com))<br/>